ottotm/otm-thirdperson-shooting/README.md

 Thirdperson shooting with crosshair and realistic gunplay.
 Crosshair is customzible from style.css.

-You can use this in your own server without asking permissions.
-This is optimized.
+You can use this on your own server without asking permissions.